 St. Peter is a somewhat small city located in the state of Minnesota.
 With a population of 11,666 people and two constituent neighborhoods, St. Peter is the 88th largest community in Minnesota.

 One of the benefits of St. Peter is that there is very little traffic.
-The average commute to work is 17.71 minutes, which is substantially less than the national average.
+The average commute to work is 17.16 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The per capita income in St. Peter in 2010 was $20,429, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,716 for a family of four.
+The per capita income in St. Peter in 2010 was $20,454, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
+This equates to an annual income of $81,816 for a family of four.
 However, St. Peter contains both very wealthy and poor people as well.

+St. Peter is a somewhat ethnically-diverse city.
 The people who call St. Peter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Peter residents report their race to be White, followed by Asian.
 Important ancestries of people in St. Peter include Norwegian, Swedish, Irish, and English.